JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-module-kind {plain|amd|commonjs|umd}`

-- Kind of the JS module generated by the compiler:
+- The kind of JS module generated by the compiler:
     - `plain` - a plain JS module;
     - `commonjs` - a [CommonJS](http://www.commonjs.org/) module;
     - `amd` - an [Asynchronous Module Definition](https://en.wikipedia.org/wiki/Asynchronous_module_definition) module;
     - `umd` - a [Universal Module Definition](https://github.com/umdjs/umd) module.

-    To learn more about the module kinds and dictinctions between them, see [this](https://www.davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) article.
+    To learn more about the different kinds of JS module and the distinctions between them, see [this](https://www.davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) article.

 ### `-no-stdlib`